WayneCrawford/pspicker/file_examples.md

     response_file_type: ''  # 'GSE', 'SACPZ', 'JSON_PZ', 'STATIONXML' or '': the latter means Baillard PoleZero format
     station_parameters:  # List of objects with key = station_type
         - station_type1
-            P_comp:                  # components (one letter each, selected from 'ZNEH') to use for P-picks
-            S_comp:                  # components (one letter each, selected from 'ZNEH') to use for S-picks
+            picking_components:  # components to use for picks (selected from 'ZNEH')
+                P: 'Z'           # P-picks
+                S: 'ZNE'         # S-picks
+            SNR_energy:
-            energy_frequency_band:   # frequency band [low, high] used for SNR and energy calculations
+                frequency_band:   # frequency band [low, high] for SNR and energy calculations
-            energy_window:           # only look at data from t-nrg_win to t when evaluating energy, where t is the time of the peak waveform energy.
+                window:           # only look at data from t-nrg_win to t when evaluating energy, where t is the time of the peak waveform energy.
                                      # If == 0, don't use energy criteria.
             kurtosis:                # Kurtosis calculation parameters
                 frequency_bands:         # list of frequency bands [low, high] to use